Raffa-Tafe/civ-ipriot-smiley/knowledge_and_evidence.md

     super().__init__()
     self.draw_mouth()
     self.draw_eyes()"
-   > The result of these statements is that when a Happy instance is created, it starts with the smiley face attributes and setup defined in Smiley, and then customizes the mouth and eyes to give the face a happy expression.
+   > when Happy is created, it starts with the smiley face attributes and setup, and then it customizes the mouth and eyes to make the face look happy

 ### Code style

 1. What code style is used in the code?
 Is it likely to be the same as the code style used in the SenseHat?
 Give to reasons as to why/why not:

-> It’s likely that PEP8 and Sense HAT’s library code follows similar coding standards to maintain readability and consistency.
->
+> It's PEP8, which is a standard guide for python.
+Some style i see in the codes are snake_case, which use underscores instead of space.
+The other one is CamelCase, using capital letter on every words

 2. List three aspects of this convention you see applied in the code.

-> - Naming Convention: Classes like Smiley and methods like draw_mouth() and dim_display() use lowercase_with_underscores
+> - Naming Convention: in smiley "draw_mouth()" or "dim_display()" use lowercase words with underscores
-> - Consistent Converntion: All indentation uses 4 spaces, with consistent block structures and spacing between methods.
+> - Consistent, All indentation uses 4 spaces, with consistent spacing between methods.
-> - Docstrings for Method: Most functions and methods include triple-quoted """docstrings""" describing what the method does
+> - Functions and methods have meaningful, descriptive names that explain their purpose.

 3. Give two examples of organizational documentation in the code.

-> - """
+> """
 Draws the mouth feature on a happy face.
-"""
+"""(from smiley.py)
+>
-> - """
+> """
 Set the SenseHat's light intensity to low (True) or high (False).
-"""
+"""(from smiley.py)
 >

 ### Identifying and understanding classes